MANAGED IT SERVICES PRICING | 15 MIN READ

 External hard drives are options, but these systems can also fail.
 Many companies have turned to the cloud for their information back-up needs.
 The cloud offers a safe and infinitely large space to store data.
 A quality company that deals with managed IT services in Atlanta will manage this back-up for you at an interval that is specific to your needs.

-Almost all professional IT companies offer on-site support, so the service alone isn't much of a differentiator.
+Almost all professional IT companies offer on-site support, so the service alone isn't much differentiation.
 To discover where differences lie, it's important to investigate what it costs for an on-site visit.

 Questions you should be asking a provider:

-Does the provider have a limited number of service hours each month before being charged a fee?
+- Does the provider have a limited number of help desk hours each month before being charged a fee?